tryingtorun/getdata-project/CODEBOOK.md

 # CODEBOOK for Tidy UCI HARD Dataset

+This Codebook defines the variables found in the Tidy Dataset created from the UCI HARD dataset.
+The Tidy Dataset consists of a single table with only means and standard deviations of the many features originally recorded.
+In addition, data has been aggregated and averaged per Subject, per Activity (so many columns are averages of averages).

 Column | Type | Values | Summary
 --- | --- | --- | ---
 Subject | Numeric  | 1-30 | Test subject that was observed.